adsurkasur/tgatb-habit-tracker/README.md

 ## Storage & Offline

-- All habits and tracking data are stored locally in your browser using **LocalStorage**.
+- Web: data and settings stored locally with **LocalStorage**.
+- Native (Android): data and settings stored with **Capacitor Preferences**.
+- A platform-aware storage layer keeps them in sync so toggles (like fullscreen) persist across web/native.
-- Offline support via Service Worker and custom caching (see `public/sw-custom.js`)
+- Offline support via Service Worker and custom caching (see `public/sw-custom.js`).
-- Android app uses same local storage and offline logic

 ---